Bulletin #7038, Maple Syrup Quality Control Manual

 Tap Only in White Wood

 Drill all tap holes into healthy, clean, white wood.
-Generally a depth of not more than 1½ inches is recommended.
-When dark-colored wood shows in a hole, that tap should not be used.
-A bad tap hole will yield little or no sap, and may spoil the flavor of large amounts of syrup.
+Generally, a depth of 1½ to 2 inches is recommended.
+When dark-colored wood shows in a hole, that bad tap hole will yield little or no sap and may spoil the flavor of large amounts of syrup.

 Clean the Tap Holes

+Use a sharp new drill bit for drilling tap holes.
 Insert spouts right after drilling.
-Tap them in gently to avoid any unnecessary damage to the tree.
-When removing wood chips, use a twig or other clean tool to brush them out.
+Tap them in gently to avoid any unnecessary damage or splitting of the tree.
+When removing wood chips, brush them with a twig or clean tool.
 Blowing into the hole to remove chips is an unsanitary practice.
 It will contaminate the tap hole.

 Warning: Don’t use paraformaldehyde pellets.
-In the past, paraformaldehyde pellets were recommended for use in tap holes; some out-of-date sugaring manuals still suggest their use.
-Research shows that the use of paraformaldehyde pellets can damage the trees, so they are now illegal.
-Similarly, the use of denatured alcohol as a disinfectant for tapholes is also illegal in Maine.
+In the past, they were recommended for use in tap holes, and some out-of-date sugaring manuals still suggest their use.
+Research shows that they can damage trees.
+Similarly, denatured alcohol is not recommended as a disinfectant for tap holes.

 Sap Collection